Mellonie Conrad, CEO, RN Academic Director

 Obtaining an Allied Health National Certification will set you apart from other applicants as you EMBARK on a rewarding healthcare career!
 Working alongside doctors & nurses will give you a wealth of information.
 Over time, you will develop strong relationships with other medical professionals.

 This 111.5 hour course (95.5 hours of classroom/lab time and 16 clinical hours) provides the required training by the State of Arkansas for state certification of nursing assistants.
 A Certified Nursing Assistant, is an individual who works in the healthcare industry and provides assistance with activities of daily living, bedside care, and basic nursing procedures to patients under the supervision of a Registered Nurse (RN).
-The services provided can occur in all types of settings to include: in-patient, out-patient and long term care healthcare facilities.
+These services provided can occur in all types of settings to include: hospitals, in-patient, out-patient and long term care healthcare facilities.
 They are responsible for the everyday care of a patient such as recording health concerns, helping a patient bathe, and obtaining vital signs.
 This job is rewarding as their role enhances a patient's quality of life during healthcare treatment.

 In this 68-hour course (48 hours of classroom/lab time and 20 hours of externship) students will learn how to properly collect blood and prepare blood samples from all age ranges for medical and clinical testing.
 The physician uses these tests to determine the overall health of an individual and to diagnose medical conditions.
 Hospitals, laboratories and other healthcare facilities have an increasing demand for phlebotomists.
 Phlebotomy technicians are critical team members at hospitals, diagnostic laboratories, physician offices, and blood donor centers.
 A day in the career of a phlebotomy technician may include such tasks as the following: